There are a few electronic devices that shoot in AVI file format.

 If you are still not able to import your avi files inside Resolve, then follow what I do – which is usually transcoding (or converting) your avi file to another format containing a different codec as recognized by Resolve like H.264, DNxHd, Prores, etc.

-- To convert your existing footage to editor friendly codecs like DNxHD or Prores, you can do so with the help of an utility called FFMPEG.
+• To convert your existing footage to editor-friendly codecs like DNxHD or Prores, you can do so with the help of a utility called FFMPEG.

 (Keep in mind that any format with H.264/H.265 codec is not editor-friendly and puts tremendous pressure on your computer resources.)